 For years I have taught that spouses must work together on their finances.
 One of the most consistent questions I get on our radio show and in letters is, “How do I get my spouse to join me in working on the money?”

-Many men are really frustrated with wives who act like spoiled little girls who just want their stuff and want it now (red-faced and lip in pouting position)!
-Many more women are frustrated, angry and deeply resentful of men who refuse to help make decisions about money, leaving the women to shoulder the responsibility single-handedly.
+Many men are really frustrated with wives who act like spoiled little girls who just want their stuff and want it now (red-faced and lips in a pouting position)!
+Many more women are frustrated, angry, and deeply resentful of men who refuse to help make decisions about money, leaving the women to shoulder the responsibility single-handedly.

-If you’re having trouble getting your spouse to help with money issues or join the get-out-of-debt crusade, there are some things you don’t want to do:
+When you’re trying to get on the same financial page as your spouse, you may have trouble getting your spouse to help with money issues or join the get-out-of-debt crusade.
+If this is the case, there are some things you don’t want to do:

 • We’ve all tried nagging and whining, and those don’t work.